ortus-boxlang/boxlang-docs/language/variables.md

 As with any programming language, there are specific names you just can't use, and some you can use, but they can be very confusing for developers or the engine.
 Here is a list of some of those:

-* The name of any of the internal Boxlang engine scopes: `form, session, cgi, client, url, application, function`
+* The name of any of the internal BoxLang engine scopes: `form, session, cgi, client, url, application, function`
   * Technically you can create the variable by long scoping (`local.form`), but it is confusing and error-prone.
 So please be careful.